AnastasiyaSS/Sample-Express-API/README.md

 ## Project Structure

+#### `server/server.js`

+In this file I worte a code, which works with API.
+Using this app in postman you can:
+1. GET the list of users.
+2. Create a new user with POST method.
+3. Fix data with PATCH method.
+4. DELETE the user you don't need anymore.
+5. DELETE the entire file from the boilerplate.

+Learned how to work with Node.js, Express, practiced with Postman.
+Diven into understanding API methods.

+Issues I faced during working on this code:
+1. How to build the structure of the code.
+For example such functions as saveFile and readWrite.
+These functions could be written as one, but I decided that this way is more convinient for me.
+2. Had some difficulties with async/await.

 #### `client/`

 You will write your app in this folder.
 You will spend most of your time in here.